AngusP/AngusP.github.io/_drafts/2018-11-21-Redis-Streams-Deepdive.md

 between Redis' Lists and Pub/Sub structures that came before them.
 {: .feature}

-Redis Lists provide fast pushing, popping and range queries, and are similar to the fundamental double-ended-stack datastructure.
-On the other, Redis Pub/Sub provides "fire and forget" messaging amongst different channels.
+In one hand, we have Redis Lists, which provide fast pushing, popping and range queries, and are similar to the fundamental Computer Science double-ended-stack datastructure.
+On the other hand, Redis Pub/Sub provides "fire and forget" messaging amongst different channels.
 Messages in PubSub are *ephemeral* - once gone, they're gone.
 Your client has to be listening when the server publishes if you're going to get the message.

 If you wanted a way to pass messages between producers and consumers, but it was important that no messages got dropped, then you can see Pub/Sub in Redis is a no-go.
 So, many people turned to Lists